 Woodpeckers’ dovetail marking gauges are designed for quick and easy dovetail layout across the edges of a board without needing any additional tools.

-Please note that these are one-time tools with a pre-order cutoff of January 17th, 2011.
-Orders are expected to ship out the week of February 14th, and there is no telling whether or not Woodpeckers will offer these gauges for sale ever again.
+Please note that these are One-Time Tools with a pre-order cutoff of 5/6/2019.
+Orders are expected to ship out 8/31/2019, and there is no telling or or when Woodpeckers will offer these gauges for sale ever again.

 First Impression